 Lake Shasta

-Lake Shasta is located in northern California near Redding.
+Lake Shasta is located in northern California near Redding, in the Shasta-Trinity National Forest.
 This lake is the ideal place to catch bass, especially spotted bass.
-There are many marinas around the water’s edge where you can rent a boat to get out on the water where the fishing is the best.
+There are many marinas around the water’s edge where you can rent a boat to get out on the water.
 Use spinnerbaits, plastic worms, swimbait, or live bait for the best results.
-The fishing is good year-round but best in the spring.
+The fishing is good year-round, but it’s best in the spring.

 McCloud River

-The McCloud River in northern California offers spectacular fly-fishing opportunities.
-You will find nice campgrounds, waterfalls, and a river that is stocked with trout on a regular basis.
-If you go above the McCloud reservoir, the water is shallower, so it is easier to wade in while casting.
-Fish is also stocked regularly at Fowlers Camp Campground.
+The McCloud River in northern California offers excellent fly-fishing opportunities.
+You will find nice campgrounds, waterfalls, and a river that is stocked with trout.
+If you go above the McCloud Reservoir, the water is shallower, so it is easier to wade in while casting.
+Fish is also stocked regularly at Fowlers Campground.
 You can use bait, lures, or flies to fish here.
 Keep up to five tasty trout for dinner.

 The Delta

-The Delta is a fishing hot spot located near San Joaquin in northern California where the San Joaquin River and the Sacramento River meet.
+The California Delta covers a wide area and is an excellent fishing spot where the San Joaquin River and the Sacramento River meet.
 The area has plenty of fishing holes, both secluded and out in the open.
-There are also marinas where you can rent a boat.
-Be ready to catch some good-sized striped bass, or you may choose to fly fish for rainbow trout.
+There are marinas all over the Delta where you can rent a boat.
+Be ready to catch some good-sized striped bass, largemouth bass, and catfish.

 Mammoth Lakes

 The Mammoth Lakes are located in the central-eastern part of the state.
-They are stocked with rainbow and Alpers trout and have brown trout as well.
-They are fantastic for fishing from your boat or a float tube.
+They are stocked with Rainbow and Alpers Trout, and there are brown trout as well.
+The lakes are fantastic for fishing from your boat or a float tube.
 There is also plenty of fishing from the bank.
 Do not plan to fish Horseshoe Lake, however, since it is not stocked like the others and does not offer good fishing spots.

 Yosemite National Park

 Yosemite National Park is located near Mariposa in California.
 This area is known for its wildlife and gorgeous scenery.
-The park also has lakes where you can fish year-round and rivers you can fish during the right season.
-You can take five brook trout daily that must be at least 10 inches long.
-The national park does not allow bait fishing, however, so keep that in mind when you plan your trip.
+The park also has lakes where you can fish year-round and rivers where you can fish during the right season.
+You can take five brook trout daily if they’re at least 10 inches long.
+The national park does not allow bait fishing in many of its streams or rivers, so keep that in mind when you plan your trip.

 Where to Fish in California